helm/charts/incubator/azuremonitor-containers/README.md

 ## Custom resource

 Starting with chart version 2.0.0, chart will create a CRD (healthstates.azmon.container.insights) in kube-system namespace.
 This is used by the agent for cluster health monitoring.

+## Container Runtime(s)

+Starting with chart version 2.7.0, chart will support Container Runtime Interface(CRI) compatiable runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.